Perez Hilton: Post-MMVA 2009 incident in Toronto

-In June 2009, Hilton alleged in a video blog that he was assaulted by The Black Eyed Peas' operation manager, Polo Molina, following the 2009 MuchMusic Video Awards after party, where the group's lead vocalist, will.i.am, was DJing; Hilton reported that he was struck in the eye by Molina.
-Will.i.am also released a video statement in which he stated he had approached Hilton regarding derogatory comments made by the blogger concerning bandmate Fergie and the group's latest release The E.N.D..
+In June 2009, Hilton alleged in a video blog that he was assaulted by The Black Eyed Peas' operation manager, Polo Molina, after the 2009 MuchMusic Video Awards after party, where the group's lead vocalist, will.i.am, was DJing; Hilton reported that he was struck in the eye by Molina.
+Will.i.am also released a video statement that said he had approached Hilton regarding derogatory comments that the blogger had made concerning bandmate Fergie and the group's latest release The E.N.D..
 During the incident, Hilton called will.i.am a "faggot".

-Hilton later admitted in an interview with The Advocate that he originally considered using the word "nigger" instead to provoke a reaction from him, and it was at this point that Molina allegedly attacked Hilton.
-Will.i.am claimed the attacking party was a fan, although Molina was detained and appeared in Toronto Courthouse as a result of the incident.
-Hilton later filed a lawsuit against Molina, seeking an unspecified amount over $25,000 to cover medical costs and as compensation for the "humiliation, mental anguish, and emotional and physical distress" that Hilton suffered as a result of the attack.
+Hilton later admitted in an interview with The Advocate that he originally considered using the word "nigger" instead to provoke a reaction from him, and alleged that Molina attacked at this point.
+Will.i.am claimed the attacking party was a fan; Molina was detained and appeared at the Toronto Courthouse as a result of the incident.
+Hilton later filed a lawsuit against Molina, seeking an unspecified amount over $25,000 to cover medical costs and compensation for the "humiliation, mental anguish, and emotional and physical distress" that Hilton suffered as a result of the attack.

-The GLAAD called upon Hilton to apologize for using an anti-gay slur against will.i.am during the incident, saying, "We have reached out to Hilton and asked him to apologize [...] and we would ask media outlets to avoid repetition of the slur in their coverage of this story."
-Hilton initially refused to apologize, saying, "I am saddened GLAAD chose to victimize me further by criticizing me for how I non-violently dealt with a very scary situation that, unfortunately, turned violent."
-On June 25, 2009, however, Hilton did apologize, stating "I am NOT apologizing to GLAAD...I am apologizing to the gay community, to anyone who was hurt by my choice of words, and to all the people who have ever emailed me to thank me for all that I have done to fight for gay rights over the last few years."
-In addition, he pledged to donate any money won in the lawsuit against Molina to the Matthew Shepard Foundation.
+GLAAD called upon Hilton to apologize for using an anti-gay slur against will.i.am during the incident, saying, "We have reached out to Hilton and asked him to apologize ... and we would ask media outlets to avoid repetition of the slur in their coverage of this story."
+Hilton initially refused to apologize: "I am saddened GLAAD chose to victimize me further by criticizing me for how I non-violently dealt with a very scary situation that, unfortunately, turned violent."
+On June 25, 2009, Hilton said, "I am NOT apologizing to GLAAD ...
+I am apologizing to the gay community, to anyone who was hurt by my choice of words, and to all the people who have ever emailed me to thank me for all that I have done to fight for gay rights over the last few years."

+Hilton pledged to donate any money won in the lawsuit against Molina to the Matthew Shepard Foundation.
 In a statement released on its website, Judy Shepard, chair of the MSF, declined the gift, saying that "because the lawsuit presumably involves the physical attack prompted by Mr. Hilton's admitted use of an anti-gay slur, the Foundation will be unable to accept any funds obtained in such a manner."

 Hilton received little sympathy in the media over the incident, a fact he addressed in his video blog.
-John Mayer made comments ridiculing Hilton and the incident on his Twitter page, resulting in an exchange of insults between the two.
-Gawker viewed Hilton's public apology with skepticism, viewing it as an attempt to rebuild his "brand" and a possible attempt to persuade Canadian authorities from filing criminal charges against him for his use of hate speech during the incident.
+John Mayer made comments ridiculing Hilton and the incident on his Twitter page, resulting in the two exchanging insults.
+Gawker expressed skepticism over Hilton's public apology, viewing it as an attempt to rebuild his "brand" and a possible attempt to persuade Canadian authorities from filing criminal charges against him for his use of hate speech during the incident.